-Here we have a scarpa ranger 2 gtx review that help user to buy this product without any doubt.
+Here we have a Scarpa ranger 2 gtx review that helps the user to buy this product without any doubt.
 The Scarpa Rangers have all the things that you could ever want or need in a pair of hiking boots.
-They’re simple, high-functioning and incredibly well-made boots.
+They’re simple, high-functioning, and incredibly well-made boots.

 ||Approx: 1500 g

 ||Medium Intensity Hiking

 Upper: Calf Leather & Gore-Tex

 Insole: “Viscoflex Activ Fit” (Very well-cushioned with memory foam.)